Multimodal-Language-Department-MPI-NL/Smoothing/README.md

-# Smoothing
+# Lecture 5 Smoothing and Normalization
-Smoothing Mediapipe keypoint time series.
-Butterworth and Savitzky–Golay.